GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: CONCLUSION

 \section{CONCLUSION}

-We proposed GSORB-SLAM, a tightly coupled system integrating 3DGS and ORB features.
-Experimental results demonstrated that our joint optimization method, based on geometric surfaces and feature points, reduced the sensitivity of the system to noise.
-The viewpoint selection strategy, based on a hybrid graph, and the adaptive Gaussian expansion method were designed to improve the rendering quality of dense SLAM.
+In this paper, we introduced GSORB-SLAM, a tightly coupled system that integrates 3DGS with ORB features.
+Experimental results demonstrated that our joint optimization method, which leverages geometric surfaces and feature points, effectively reduces the system sensitivity to noise.
+Additionally, we developed a viewpoint selection strategy based on a hybrid graph and an adaptive Gaussian expansion method to enhance the rendering quality of dense SLAM.
 Our experiments showcased the impressive performance of the proposed approach.
 However, the method currently necessitates a considerable amount of time for training and is unable to perform real-time localization, highlighting areas for future research.